Andrew-S-Rosen/QMOF/fidelity_tracker/README.md

 # Overview
 As noted in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616), several automated filtering steps were carried out to remove clearly problematic stuctures before carrying out the DFT calculations.
 However, it is impractical to automatically detect all issues, especially those pertaining to limitations from the X-ray diffraction and crystal refinment process itself.
+The fidelity tracker is a place to publicly mark any existing issues.

 ## Folder and File Organization
 The `opt-cifs` folder contains the current version of DFT-optimized CIFs and their refcodes.